• Skip to main content

 Select the bank from the drop-down list, then click the Configure button

-Fill out the data needed for the chosen bank (it will vary depending on the back)
+Fill out the data needed for the chosen bank (it will vary depending on the bank)

 Click OK to save